Pathways - Transformational Programming for Incarcerated Women

 Pathways is a nationally-recognized program for women with high recidivism rates, mental health issues, and co-occuring substance use disorders.
 Combining cognitive behavioral therapy, Peace Love art therapy, and individual planning and coaching, Pathways participants are showing significant reduction in recidivism (100% vs 12%) and significant increases in healthy living and pro-social behavior participation.
 For more information, please contact Melissa Pierson in this office.

 Franklin County Reentry Advisory Board

-The Franklin County Reentry Coalition is charged with creating safer neighborhoods and more productive residents by increasing the success rates of ex-offenders transitioning from correctional and rehabilitative institutions back into the community.
+The Franklin County Reentry Advisory Board is charged with creating safer neighborhoods and more productive residents by increasing the success rates of ex-offenders transitioning from correctional and rehabilitative institutions back into the community.
 For more information, contact Kysten Palmore in this office.

 » Visit Reentry Advisory Board Website